-Project Offices should use caution when referencing the Hydraulic Report Outline in contracts or scope of work for consultants.
-Never contract or scope a consultant to only finish or complete the Hydraulic Report Outline.
-The consultant should use the Hydraulic Report Outline to develop the Hydraulic Report per the Hydraulics Manual and the Hydraulic Report shall address all of the applicable Minimum Requirements per the Highway Runoff Manual.
-Please contact the Region Hydraulics Engineer to review the contract or scope prior to hiring a consultant.
+Project offices should use caution when referencing the hydraulic report outline in contracts or scope of work for consultants.
+Never contract or scope a consultant to only finish or complete the outline.
+The consultant should use the hydraulic report outline to develop the hydraulic report per the Hydraulics Manual and the hydraulic report shall address all of the applicable Minimum Requirements per the Highway Runoff Manual M 31-16.
+Please contact the Region and/or HQ Hydraulics Engineer to review the contract or scope prior to hiring a consultant.